Gary Smith (economist): Torturing data

-Artificial Intelligence and Data Mining
+Artificial intelligence and data mining

 The scientific method is based on rigorous tests of falsifiable hypotheses.
 Data mining instead puts data before theory by searching for statistical patterns.
 Sometimes, theories are made up after a pattern is found (HARKing: Hypothesizing After the Results are Known); other times, it is assumed that theories are not needed.

 Artificial intelligence and machine learning systems, for example, often rely on data-mining algorithms to construct models with little or no human guidance.
-Smith argues that computers are not intelligent in any meaningful sense of the word, and should not be trusted to select models for making important decisions: “The real danger today is not that computers are smarter than us, but that we think computers are smarter than us.”
+Smith argues that computers are not intelligent in any meaningful sense of the word, and should not be trusted to select models for making important decisions: "The real danger today is not that computers are smarter than us, but that we think computers are smarter than us".

 A plethora of patterns are inevitable in large data sets and computer algorithms have no effective way of assessing whether data-mined patterns are truly useful or just meaningless coincidences.
 While data mining sometimes discovers useful relationships, Smith argues that the data deluge has caused the number of possible patterns that can be discovered relative to the number that are genuinely useful to grow exponentially—which makes it increasingly unlikely that discovered patterns are useful.
-This is the Paradox of Big Data: data mining is most seductive when there are a large number of variables to analyze, but the inevitable coincidental patterns in large data sets make it more likely that the statistical relationships discovered by data mining are spurious.
+This is the paradox of big bata: data mining is most seductive when there are a large number of variables to analyze, but the inevitable coincidental patterns in large data sets make it more likely that the statistical relationships discovered by data mining are spurious.